lsst-sqre/sqr-095/index.md

       <td>string<br><strong>case-insensitive</strong></td>
       <td>obs_publisher_did</td>
       <td>As expected;<br><strong>critical MVP capability</strong>.</td>
-      <td>Maps to UUID and some indication of the repository identity.<br>Must be usable to construct query URLs referring to specific images.<br>Contrary to the nudge in the ObsCore spec, we probably want the same ID to work across multiple sites.</td>
+      <td>IVO identifier will map to Butler dataset UUID within a named butler repository.
+A dataset can exist in multiple repositories if transferred.<br>Must be usable to construct query URLs referring to specific images.<br>Contrary to the nudge in the ObsCore spec, we probably want the same ID to work across multiple sites.</td>
     </tr>
     <tr>
       <td><strong>COLLECTION</strong></td>